Back

 No, you do not need to code to use Salesforce Flow.
 It is a low-code tool that provides a visual interface for designing and automating business processes.
 However, understanding basic programming concepts can be helpful for creating more complex flows.

-What is Salesforce Flow, and Why Do You Need It?
 Understanding Salesforce flow Why Should You Use Salesforce Flow?
 The Main Salesforce Flow Types How to Сreate a Flow in Salesforce?
 Flows vs. Apex: What’s Better?
-Considerations When Migrating to Flow Tool Final Take
+Considerations When Migrating to Flow Tool Final Take FAQ

 articles You might be interested in